 That leads us nicely on to the last in our list of online learning challenges: fewer social interactions.
 In a traditional academic environment, there are loads of opportunities for social interaction and building connections.
 This camaraderie boosts morale and gives students a sense of solidarity and a common goal.
 But with remote learning, these interactions are fewer, relationships are harder to build, and you can feel isolated in your studies.

 Don't suffer in silence!
-Most degree programs -- even those carried out virtually -- have plenty of opportunity for social interaction.
+Most degree programs - even those carried out virtually - have plenty of opportunities for social interaction.
 It's important to put yourself out there and create bonds with your peers, even though it can be scary to be the first one to reach out.

 Online learning is an altogether different experience to traditional, in-person study, but don't forget about the benefits of studying through distance learning!
 The flexibility is far better, you can study from virtually anywhere in the world, you'll be working alongside students from all different walks of life, and the overall cost can be much more affordable too.